COMPOSTING: ULTIMATE WAY TO RECYCLE

 “Once you’re started composting, using it in your garden and as topdressing for your landscape, you’ll never go back,” he says.
 “It’s one of the best ways to truly recycle and save money at the same time.
 And your gardening successes will improve.”

-For more gardening advice, visit www.joegardener.com.
+For more gardening advice, visit www.joegardener.com(link is external).

 Journalist Pamela A. Keene writes for more than a dozen publications across the country, specializing in travel, lifestyle, features and gardening.
 Based in Atlanta, she is a photographer and an avid life-long gardener.
 Article/photos courtesy of The Tennessee Magazine and Statewide Editors Association (SEA); SEA is a nationwide network of consumer-owned electric cooperative statewide magazines.